Dosti (1964 film): Soundtrack

 The lyrics of the film were written by Majrooh Sultanpuri and composed by Laxmikant Pyarelal.
 Music director R. D. Burman played the harmonica on film scores and soundtracks.
 Dosti is a notable point in the musical duo's career as it won them their first Filmfare Award and made them popular in the film industry.
 Mohammed Rafi is the main vocalist for the songs.

-Box office

-Dosti grossed Rs.
-2 crores in the Indian box office and is the third highest-grossing film of 1964.

-Awards
+12th Filmfare Awards

 The film won six awards from the seven nominations that it received.
 Dosti won the most awards of any film at that ceremony.